CarlosNZ/json-edit-react/README.md

 Also, by default, your component will be treated as a "display" element, i.e. it will appear in the JSON viewer, but when editing, it will revert to the standard editing interface.
 This can be changed, however, with the `showOnEdit`, `showOnView` and `showEditTools` props.
 For example, a Date picker might only be required when *editing* and left as-is for display.
 The `showEditTools` prop refers to the editing icons (copy, add, edit, delete) that appear to the right of each value on hover.
 If you choose to disable these but you still want to your component to have an "edit" mode, you'll have to provide your own UI mechanism to toggle editing.

 You can allow users to create new instances of your special nodes by selecting them as a "Type" in the types selector when editing/adding values.
 Set `showInTypesSelector: true` to enable this.
 However, if this is enabled you need to also provide a `name` (which is what the user will see in the selector) and a `defaultValue` which is the data that is inserted when the user selects this "type".
 (The `defaultValue` must return `true` if passed through the `condition` function in order for it to be immediately displayed using your custom component.)

+### Custom Collection nodes

+In most cases it will be preferable to create custom nodes to match *value* nodes (i.e. not `array` or `object` *collection* nodes).
+However, if you do wish to replace a whole collection, there are a couple of other things to know:
+- The descendants of this node can still be displayed using the [React `children`](https://react.dev/learn/passing-props-to-a-component#passing-jsx-as-children) property, it just becomes your component's responsibility to handle it.
+- There is one additional prop, `showCollectionWrapper` (default `true`), which, when set to `false`, hides the surrounding "wrapper", namely the hide/show chevron and the brackets.
+In this case, you would have to provide your own hide/show mechanism in your component.

 ### Active hyperlinks